-ArcGIS Field Maps is a mobile solution that allows mobile workers to explore maps, collect data, and share their location from the field.
+ArcGIS Field Maps is a mobile solution that allows mobile workers to explore maps, collect data, complete tasks, and share their location from the field.
 It includes two components: the Field Maps Designer web app and the Field Maps mobile app.

 This topic describes the high-level capabilities of ArcGIS Field Maps and provides additional resources for getting started.
 To learn how to prepare maps for field workflows, see the Prepare maps tab.
 To learn how to use maps in the mobile app, see the Use maps tab.